 MOVING OUT: CAMDEN LOSES AGAIN

-By William W. Sutton Jr.
+By William W.

 Camden's last large retail business is leaving the city.
 Joseph B. Van Sciver 3d said that J.B.
 Van Sciver Co. would move its retail operation from Camden to Cherry Hill sometime in the spring.